andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 	- Test code and production code combined is running in a single process in a single copy of the VM (Dalvik or ART)
 	- Instrumentation tests are placed inside the "androidTest" folder

-More about testing?
-A good book about JUnit testing is <a target="_blank" href="http://amzn.to/2lbDkfF">Practical Unit Testing with JUnit and Mockito</a>.

 ## Behavioral Interview Questions